Markdown & Frontmatter: Taking Text Further

 Where does this leave us?

-I think Markdown's application has, to a large extent, been a missed opportunity because it hasn't been embraced directly as a hypertext expression.
+I think Markdown's application has, to a large extent, been a missed opportunity because it hasn't been full embraced as a hypertext format.
 I think it should be.
 When combined with frontmatter, it can provide all that is necessary for driving content systems.
 It can be used to fully express the types of files needed in a modern website, such as RSS feeds, OPML for subscription lists, and sitemaps, too.
 I don't think my exploration of Antenna App is the complete answer.
 I wrote it to fit my writing preferences.
 I hope others see what I've done and take things a few steps further.
 It's time we take back the tooling around our own writing without relying on ever more complex software to do so.

-1. Front matter is the name of a practice adapted from print books.
+Front matter is the name of a practice adapted from print books.
 Printed books contain metadata at the start of books like title, authorship, publication date, publisher, copyright, preface and table of contents.
 This allowed for books to be easily aggregated in collections while also providing a small degree of provenance to the document.
 Applied in the electronic context the words "front matter" have come to form a compound word "frontmatter" in English. ↩︎